demisto/content/Packs/CyCognito/Integrations/CyCognito/CyCognito_description.md

 ## CyCognito

-For getting the API key, please contact CyCognito sales support team.
+In order to receive your API key, please contact CyCognito's support team at <support@cycognito.com>.